Juedai Shuangjiao

-Juedai Shuangjiao (絕代雙驕 (绝代双骄, Jué Dài Shuāng Jiāo, The Peerless Proud Twins)) is a wuxia novel by Gu Long first published in 1966.
+Juedai Shuangjiao, literally The Peerless Proud Twins, is a wuxia novel by Gu Long.
+It was first published as a serial in the Hong Kong magazine Wuxia and History from February 1966 to March 1969.
 The novel is about a pair of twin brothers who, because of a feud between two formidable martial artists, were separated at birth and raised on opposing sides.
 As of 2020, it has been adapted into four films and eight television series.

-Plot
+Plot summary

-Eighteen years ago, a handsome martial artist, Jiang Feng, was injured in a fight and coincidentally saved by the sisters Yaoyue and Lianxing of Yihua Palace, one of the deadliest martial arts clans in the jianghu (martial artists' community).
+Eighteen years ago, a handsome martial artist, Jiang Feng, was injured in a fight and coincidentally saved by the sisters Yaoyue and Lianxing of Yihua Palace, one of the deadliest martial arts clans in the jianghu.
 Yaoyue fell in love with Jiang Feng, but he rejected her despite her beauty because her arrogance put him off.
 He fell in love with the sisters' servant, Hua Yuenu, impregnated her and fled with her.
 Jiang Feng's jealous servant, Jiang Biehe, betrayed his master and caused a group of bandits to attack Jiang Feng and Hua Yuenu shortly after Hua had just given birth to a pair of twin boys.

 Although Jiang Feng and Hua Yuenu died, their sons were unharmed and discovered by Yaoyue and Lianxing.
-Yaoyue refused to forgive Jiang Feng for scorning her and vowed to take revenge by making his sons destroy each other.
+Yaoyue refuses to forgive Jiang Feng for scorning her and vows to take revenge by making his sons destroy each other.
 The sisters then adopt one of the boys, whom they name Hua Wuque.
-The other boy, known as Xiaoyu’er, is initially saved by his father's sworn brother, Yan Nantian, a powerful swordsman, but later falls into the hands of the Ten Great Villains, a group of notorious criminals in the jianghu.
-However, the Villains did not harm Xiaoyu’er and instead decide to raise him and train him to become the greatest villain in the history of the jianghu.
+The other boy, known as Xiaoyuer, is initially saved by his father's sworn brother, Yan Nantian, a powerful swordsman, but later falls into the hands of the Ten Great Villains, a group of notorious criminals in the jianghu.
+However, the Villains did not harm Xiaoyuer and instead decide to raise him and train him to become a great villain.

 Hua Wuque grows up to be a good-mannered, refined gentleman well-trained in the elegant martial arts of Yihua Palace.
-On the other hand, Xiaoyu’er is trained by the Ten Great Villains in a wide range of not-so-powerful martial arts and other skills such as theft, deception, the use of poison, and the art of disguise.
-Once he is old enough, the streetwise Xiaoyu’er ventures out into the jianghu alone and relies on his wits and skills on a series of adventures.
-During this time, he gets embroiled in complicated romantic relationships with various women, including Tie Xinlan, Su Ying and Zhang Jing.
+On the other hand, Xiaoyuer is trained by the Ten Great Villains in a wide range of not-so-powerful martial arts and other skills such as theft, deception, the use of poison, and the art of disguise.
+Once he is old enough, the streetwise Xiaoyuer ventures out into the jianghu alone and relies on his wits and skills on a series of adventures.
+During this time, he gets embroiled in complicated romantic relationships with various women, including Tie Xinlan, Su Ying, and Zhang Jing.